jtakayama/makahiki/install/redhat_readme.txt

 -------------------------------------------------------------------------------
 If you plan to develop Python scripts in this virtual environment, note that any script that is run with sudo will use the default Python 2.6.6.

-This is a limitation of the virtual environment's use of an SCL installation.
 -------------------------------------------------------------------------------
 ===============================================================================